Mandar Hill railway station

-Mandar Hill railway station (Code:MDLE) is a railway station on the Bhagalpur–Dumka railway line in Banka district of Bihar state in India.
+Mandar Hill railway station (station code: MDLE), is a railway station on the Bhagalpur–Dumka railway line in Banka district of the Indian state of Bihar.
 It is in the Malda railway division of the Eastern Railway zone of Indian Railways.

 History

 It's been a broad gauge track since 1893.
 The track was extended southwards to Hansdiha in 2014 and further connected to Dumka in 2015.